Cost of Living in Madison, WI [2025]

 Final Thoughts

-If you are interested in moving to Madison, the capital of the Badger State, then you’ll need to determine which Madison neighborhood is best for you and learn how to apartment hunt.
-Then, register with Apartment List today and start checking out the hundreds of available apartments to rent in Madison!
+If you're planning a move Madison, the capital of the Badger State, then you’ll need to decide which Madison neighborhood is best for you.
+We've got you covered.
+Our quick quiz takes less than 5 minutes and saves you 5 hours of searching for the right match.
+Register with Apartment List today and start checking out the hundreds of available apartments to rent in Madison!

 FAQs: Cost of Living in Madison